MicrosoftDocs/customer-insights/ci-docs/match-entities.md

 1. On the **Matching conditions** page, use the move up and down arrows to move the entities in the order you want, or drag and drop them.
 For example, select **Contacts:eCommerce** as the primary entity and **CustomerLoyalty:Loyalty** as the second entity.

-1. To have every record in the entity as a unique customer and matched to every following entity, select **Include all records**.
-Any records in an entity that do not match to records in any other entities are included in the unified profile.
+1. To have every record in the entity as a unique customer regardless if a match is found, select **Include all records**.
+Any records in this entity that do not match to records in any other entities are included in the unified profile.
 Records that do not have a match are called singletons.

 The primary entity *Contacts:eCommerce* is matched with the next entity *CustomerLoyalty:Loyalty*.
 The dataset that results from the first match step is matched with the following entity if you’ve more than two entities.